-This program takes place in Dr. Muller’s office and is designed for premedical students who have graduated from college and who intend to matriculate at medical school (i.e. this is a gap year program).
+This program is designed for individuals who have graduated from college and who intend to matriculate to medical school (i.e. this is a gap program).
+Participants are trained as medical assistants while also being mentored, sponsored, and guided through the medical school application process by Dr. Muller.

 Sofia is from New Jersey and graduated from the University of Michigan - Ann Arbor with a degree in Neuroscience.
 While at Michigan, Sofia did research in a neuroscience lab, volunteered in a surgical unit and tutored elementary school students with the nonprofit 826michigan.
 In her free time she enjoys cooking and playing volleyball.
 Following her internship with Dr. Muller, Sofia plans to attend medical school.